DRAFT Getting started with GO-BGC Data

 Delayed Mode Quality Control

-Please read this methods article by Tanya Maurer, Josh Plant, and Ken Johnson at MBARI to learn more about Delayed Mode Quality Control
+This methods article by Tanya Maurer, Josh Plant, and Ken Johnson at MBARI explains more about Delayed Mode Quality Control.

 Post-deployment quality control (QC) of float-based oxygen, nitrate, and pH data is a crucial step in the processing and dissemination of such data, as in situ chemical sensors remain in early stages of development.
 In situ calibration of chemical sensors on profiling floats using atmospheric reanalysis and empirical algorithms can bring accuracy to within 3 μmol O2 kg–1, 0.5 μmol NO3 kg–1, and 0.007 pH units..